 Set the maximum number of errors that can occur during lexing before the rest of the file is skipped.
 The default is 64.

-Add the given directory path to the list of directories searched when an unknown module instantiation is encountered.
+Add the given directory path to the list of directories searched when an unknown module instantiation or package import is encountered.
 Combined with

---libext, files are automatically included based on the name of the module being instantiated.
+--libext, files are automatically included based on the name that is unknown.
+This list is empty by default.

-Add the given extension to the list of extensions tried when searching for files to satisfy unknown module instantiations.
+Add the given extension to the list of extensions tried when searching for files to satisfy unknown module instantiations and package imports.
 This list automatically includes '.v' and '.sv' by default.